 Karla W. Simon is a professor of law at the Catholic University of America, and David D. Yang is an associate political scientist at the non-profit, non-partisan RAND Corporation.

-This commentary appeared on South China Morning Post on December 1, 2012.
+This commentary originally appeared on South China Morning Post on December 1, 2012.
+Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.